Barabasi-Lab/AI-Bind/README.md

 ### Siamese

-Siamese_Uneen_Nodes.ipynb: WWe create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.
+Siamese_Uneen_Nodes.ipynb: We create the network-derived negatives and and execute a 5-fold cross-validation on unseen nodes here.

 Siamese_Uneen_Targets.ipynb: We execute a 5-fold cross-validation on the Siamese model.